vlinderco/vlinderco.github.io/consultancy.md

   - Childhood Development resources for parents of children aged 5 - 12 years and in adolescence
   - Supported a team of Children Centre outreach workers to produce and deliver bespoke interactive workshops to parents of under 5s

-  - [Tightrope Tool][tightrope] for engaging young people in positively recognising resilience and managing volatility
+  - [Tightrope Toolkit][tightrope] for engaging young people in positively recognising resilience and managing volatility

-[tightrope]: /resources.md#tightrope
+[tightrope]: /resources.md#tightrope-toolkit